tempest-kitty/trancefurs/README.md

 -Changed loads of grahics and styling again.
 I'm not listing all of it because I was tinkering for hours and can't remember what I did

 v0.4.0

 -Updated the structure substantially to make it smoother, ackowledging it doesn't need to be as expandible as the initial set of variables allowed for.

+-Updated a lot of the code to make plain text pages simpler and to make news and profile features more advanced, levelling out the spectrum across the site